-We have recently finished writing a new book called Gibraltar: The Greatest Siege in British History, which will be published in the UK in September 2017.
-Take a look at our Gibraltar page on this website.
+Our new book called Gibraltar: The Greatest Siege in British History was published in the UK on 7th September 2017 and will be published in the US in March 2018.
+E-books are also available, as well as a brilliant downloadable audiobook narrated by John Telfer.
+Take a look at our Gibraltar page on this website for further details.

 Talks and Other Events